Beautiful Edible Houseplants to Grow for Food and Decor

 Guide to Edible Houseplants

 Our homes are artificial environments where both temperature and humidity are controlled.
 There’s no wind, few insects, and no rain (unless your upstairs neighbor has a leak!).
-Some plants form relationships with others under the soil too, and we’re just now beginning to understand the symbiosis between plants, soil organisms, and its correlations to their overall health.
+Some plants form relationships with others underground, too, and we’re just now beginning to understand the symbiosis among plants, soil organisms, and their effects on overall health.

-The edible houseplants below are ones that grow indoors well, and that looks good too.
-Each will have its own needs when it comes to light, humidity, watering, growing medium, and care though.
+The edible houseplants below are those that grow well indoors and look good, too.
+Each will have its own needs for light, humidity, watering, growing medium, and care, though.
 This guide should be a launchpad to growing houseplants for more than just their looks.
-Houseplants can be food too!
+Houseplants can be food, too!

 Pineapples as Edible Houseplants

 A lot of people are discovering that some vegetable food scraps can regrow.
-One fruit that can too is the pineapple.
-What you do is cut the top green part off a supermarket-purchased pineapple, leaving about half an inch of the fruit.
+One fruit that can also be is the pineapple.
+You cut the top green part off a supermarket-purchased pineapple, leaving about half an inch of the fruit.
 Next, plant it in free-draining compost, keep it watered, and it can sprout roots and grow.
-It may take a couple of years, but you might even find that a new pineapple emerging from the top!
+It may take a couple of years, but you might even find a new pineapple emerging from the top!

 Grow Bay Laurel Trees Indoors